The third-party software solutions mentioned here are provided for illustration purposes only. This list is not comprehensive.

 This is done at the hardware infrastructure level.

 This technique can for instance be implemented using IPMI tools (Intelligent Platform Management Interface).
-IPMI is a specification of server management interface whose implementations include freeIPMI, OpenIPMI, ipmitool, ...
+IPMI is a server management interface specification whose implementations include freeIPMI, OpenIPMI, ipmitool, ...

-As far as hardware is concerned, implementation can be made on dedicated hardware or using iDRAC cards for DELL equipment.
+As far as hardware is concerned, implementation can be done on dedicated hardware or using iDRAC cards for DELL equipment.